 The truth is news is about the past.
 What has happened is already reflected in prices.
-No-one knows what the future will bring.
+No one knows what the future will bring.
 You can speculate, of course.
 And you may get lucky.
 But that’s not really a sustainable way of investing.

 A better approach is to build a diversified investment portfolio that matches your risk appetite and that maximises your chances of getting to your goal.
 Focus on things you can control, like costs and taxes.
-If shares have had a great year, your advisor might recommend rebalancing to ensure you’re not taking any more risk than you intended.
+If shares have had a great year, your financial advisor might recommend rebalancing to ensure you’re not taking any more risk than you intended.

+The economists quoted are doubtless smart people.
+And their assessment of the risks around geopolitics and economics may be valid.
 But the truth is the market already knows all of that.
 The headlines, and the views of all the economists and analysts and journalists, are already reflected in today’s prices.
 They can make educated guesses about the outlook, but they’re still guesses.

 Follow the news by all means.
 It’s good to stay informed.
 But be wary about using the news as an investment barometer.
-Listen to your advisor instead.
+Listen to your financial advisor instead.

-1. 1‘Experts Predict 2019 Likely to be Another Volatile Year,’ ABC News, 2 January 2019
+- Experts Predict 2019 Likely to be Another Volatile Year, ABC News, 2 January 2019

-2. 2‘Australian Dollar Hits 10-Year Low’, The Guardian, 2 January 2019
+- Australian Dollar Hits 10-Year Low, The Guardian, 2 January 2019

-3. 3‘Big Four Economic Dramas Australia Faces in 2019’, news.com.au, 23 December 2018
+- Big Four Economic Dramas Australia Faces in 2019, news.com.au, 23 December 2018

-4. 4‘Quarterly Survey of Economists’, Australian Financial Review, 1 January 2019
+- Quarterly Survey of Economists, Australian Financial Review, 1 January 2019

 This article has been prepared and is provided in Australia by DFA Australia Limited (AFS Licence No.238093, ABN 46 065 937 671).
 The article is provided for informational purposes only.
-Any opinions expressed in this article reflect the authors judgment at the date of publication and are subject to change.
+Any opinions expressed in this article reflect the author’s judgment at the date of publication and are subject to change.
 No account has been taken of the objectives, financial situation, or needs of any particular person.
 Accordingly, to the extent this material constitutes general financial product advice, investors should, before acting on the advice, consider the appropriateness of the advice, having regard to the investor’s objectives, financial situation, and needs.
 This is not an offer or recommendation to buy or sell securities or other financial products, nor a solicitation for deposits or other business, whether directly or indirectly.